 The inauguration of Monte Generoso’s steam railway dates back to 1890.
 During the Second World War, tourism in this mountainous region declined rapidly and authorities thought of dismantling the railway in order to sell its tracks for iron.
 Convinced that Monte Generoso’s extraordinary panoramic terrace should continue to remain accessible, Gottlieb Duttweiler, the founder of Migros (one of Switzerland’s largest retail companies), purchased the railway in 1941.
-More than seventy years later, thanks to the support of the Migros Cultural Percentage initiative, it continues to take visitors to the summit.
+More than eighty years later, thanks to the support of the Migros Cultural Percentage initiative, it continues to take visitors to the summit.

 Visit to the "Grotta dell'orso" (Bear’s Cave)